-With production stalling and onshore production and demand accelerating, as well as various geo-political turmoils, the expense of producing oil offshore made economical sense.
-This, however, also brought increased safety challenges for both workers and equipment.
-Several high-profile disasters such as Shell’s Baker Platform fire, the Alexander L. Kielland sinking, the sinking of the Glomar Java, the Ocean Ranger and, worst of all, the Piper Alpha Disaster, forced the industry to reevaluate the need for worker safety and resulted in more regulatory power passed to the new agency created to enforce workplace safety, known as OSHA, which came into being in 1917.
+With onshore production stalling and demand accelerating, as well as various geo-political turmoils taking place, the expense of producing oil offshore made economical sense.
+This also brought increased safety challenges for both workers and equipment.
+Several high-profile disasters such as Shell’s Baker Platform fire, the Alexander L. Kielland sinking, the sinking of the Glomar Java, the Ocean Ranger and, worst of all, the Piper Alpha Disaster, forced the industry to reevaluate the need for worker safety.
+This resulted in more regulatory power passed to the new agency created to enforce workplace safety, known as OSHA, which was created in 1971.

-Many companies have turned to independent safety consultants and technicians to fill knowledge and experience games and to assist with developing expertise within their organizations.
-Not only can third-party safety consultants and technicians offer safety audits, trainings and quality assurance but they can also share best practices and ensure regulatory compliance, saving their teams time, money and resources.
-In addition, the use of blended learning programs that incorporate competency and knowledge-management tools has helped to enhance and expedite training, enabling workers to solve even the most challenging problems and offsetting the majority of the impact caused by the Great Crew Change.
+Many companies have turned to independent safety consultants and technicians to fill knowledge and experience gaps and to assist with developing expertise within their organizations.
+Third-party safety consultants and technicians offer safety audits, training and quality assurance, can implement best practices and ensure regulatory compliance, saving companies time, money and resources and most importantly, lives.

 - Video demonstrations of simple tasks such as choosing the correct field gear, safety procedures and noting hazardous situations can prove more impactful than a slideshow.

 - Virtual reality training allows workers to enter a simulation designed to take them through an average day on the job and requiring them to complete tasks as a means of testing their training knowledge and competency.

 - The use of tablets and laptops allow workers access to interactive training programs anytime and anywhere, as long as they have an internet connection.